pydio/pydio-doc-admin-guide/1_quick_start/5_connect_desktop_sync.md

 There is currently no installer for Linux, just download the [CellsSync Binary](https://download.pydio.com/latest/cells-sync/release/{latest}/linux-amd64/cells-sync) and run it with `./cells-sync start` command.

-Depending on distributions, the UX components might require additional packages (TODO).
+Depending on distributions, the UX components might require additional packages, such as `sudo apt install libappindicator3-1`.

 ## Configuring CellsSync